Merchant Sailors worldwide sailed for the English against the Nazis and often gave their lives in the fight against tyranny.

 (photo courtesy of the National Archives of the United Kingdom)

-19% of officers and ratings of the British Merchant Navy died in World War Two as the result of hostile action–a far higher percentage than any branches of the British and Commonwealth Forces.
+19% of officers and ratings of the British Merchant Navy died in World War Two as the result of hostile action–a far higher percentage than any other branch of the British, Imperial, and Commonwealth Forces.

 British sailor covered in oil from a tanker torpedoed in 1943